 Following the passing of the 1948 Children Act, councils were required to provide care services for all needy children in their area, especially those who lacked a normal family home.
 In common with other local authorities, Southport Council established a new Children's Committee, whose responsibilities had previously been spread across separate Health, Education and Public Assistance Committees.
 The Committee took over the management of Eversley House.

 By 1950, a residential nursery had been opened at 69 Albert Road, Southport.
 By 1952, a second children's home was in use at 53 Scarsbrick New Road, Southport.
 By 1959, Eversley House and the Scarsbrick New Road homes had been replaced by 37 Links Avenue, Southport.
 The Albert Road nursery had also been closed by that date.
 By 1968, an additional children's home had been opened at 27 Cherry Road, Ainsdale.
 In 1973, the Christina Kirwan Observation and Assessment Centre, also known as Kirwan House, was in operatio on Fleetwood Road, Southport.

 As part of the local government reorganisation that took place in 1974, the new Sefton Metropolitan Borough Council took over the provision of children's residential care in an area which encompassed boroughs of Bootle, Southport and Crosby, the districts of Formby and Litherland, and part of West Lancashire.
 The Sefton Council took over Southport's three children's establishments.

-Composite list of children's establishments run (at some time in their history) by Southport Council.
+Children's establishments run at some time in their history by Southport Council.